jondwaite/jondwaite.github.io/content/post/2018-12-19-installing-and-using-the-vrealize-orchestrator-vro-cli.md

 Also note that the ‘Quit Session’ button will terminate your current session and you will not be able to reconnect to it, but closing the window using the close (X) icon in the top-left will keep the session running and allow re-attachment to the same session later.

-To use the CLI version, you can start the vcocli.bat file from a Windows command prompt and specify the &#8211;vco and &#8211;username switches to specify the vRO server:
+To use the CLI version, you can start the vcocli.bat file from a Windows command prompt and specify the -vco and -username switches to specify the vRO server:

 [<img loading="lazy" decoding="async" style="display: inline; background-image: none;" title="image" src="https://kiwicloud.ninja/wp-content/uploads/2018/12/image_thumb-10.png" alt="image" width="1019" height="156" border="0" />][13]

-If you want to see what sessions already exist and can be reconnected, you can open vRO client and browse under the ‘vCO CLI / Start Session’ in the tree, each running ‘Start Session’ token will show in the ‘Variables’ tab the session name for sessions which can be reconnected (using ‘Attach’ in the GUI or the &#8211;resume switch on the command line):
+If you want to see what sessions already exist and can be reconnected, you can open vRO client and browse under the ‘vCO CLI / Start Session’ in the tree, each running ‘Start Session’ token will show in the ‘Variables’ tab the session name for sessions which can be reconnected (using ‘Attach’ in the GUI or the -resume switch on the command line):

 [<img loading="lazy" decoding="async" style="display: inline; background-image: none;" title="image" src="https://kiwicloud.ninja/wp-content/uploads/2018/12/image_thumb-11.png" alt="image" width="644" height="396" border="0" />][14]